WNY Plastic Surgery: Andrew P. Giacobbe, MD, FACS

 The results of soft tissue augmentation with injectable fillers are not permanent, even though a filler substance may be considered permanent.
 The continued aging of your face and variables in the absorption of fillers will affect how long your results last.

 Should you choose not to repeat treatment, your appearance will return to its original condition.
-Plumped lips will lose volume and improved wrinkles, creases and scars will visibly recess and fully reappear in time.
+Plumped lips will lose volume, and improved wrinkles, creases and scars will visibly recess and fully reappear in time.

 The results of permanent fillers can change over time; as you age naturally, these fillers may shift or clump.